Existence of a Phase Transition in Harmonic Activation and Transport: Introduction

-The last definition we need before stating Theorem \ref{fate} identifies a special kind of clustering, for which clusters have size two or three and satisfy bounds on separation, in terms both absolute and relative to diameter.
-Denote the set $C^{\neq i} = \cup_{j \neq i} C^i$.
-The separation of a clustering $C$ is
+A clustering is a partition such that each part has at least two elements and the parts satisfy bounds on separation, in terms both absolute and relative to their diameter.